 As a Colorado native, Pat lives with his wife Sharon of 25 years in an old and unpredictable 1895 farmhouse.
 Sharon will be accompanying him on the spring 2022 voyage.
 When not teaching Pat enjoys traveling, being active outdoors, playing with his cat Maisie and, of course, digging in the dirt.

-Our time is one of increasing uncertainty, and collectively we have a responsibility to apply our critical knowledge and understanding of the world to promote effective and meaningful social change.
-Let’s work together during Semester at Sea to establish the foundations for just such action!
+The last year has certainly shown that we live in unpredictable times.
+This uncertainty suggests that we have a responsibility to one another to apply our critical knowledge and understanding of the world to collectively promote effective and meaningful social change.
+During our time together at Semester Sea, we will work together to establish the foundations for just such action!